 Institutional addresses are preferred so that we can verify referee letters, if required.
-If your referee does not have an institutional address, this is fine as long as a verifier could search the email address in a search engine and find your referee.
+If your referee does not have an institutional address, this is fine as long as a verifier could search for the email address and find your referee.

 Is there a way to verify whether my supporting documents (referee letters, transcripts, etc.) have been received?

 When referees upload their reference to the Graduate Applications System, applicants will see a message that says "report received" for each referee, if the upload was successful.
 Once the application is submitted, applicants can view the application and confirm that all their documents have been uploaded.